 Even with the high cost of virgin carbon fibers, significant CFRPs, and carbon fibers, end up as waste.

 It is common in CFRP applications for material trims and scraps waste to amount to about 30% or more of the finished part weight.
 This waste is often incinerated or sent to a landfill.
-This results in additional waste disposal costs and significant loss in raw material value.
+This results in additional waste disposal costs and a significant loss in raw material value.